ineba/fiserv-now-modernization-cookbook/README.md

 2. `hugo new recipes/my-new-recipe.md`
 3. `cd content/recipes`
 4. add content to the markdown file using your favorite text editor
-5. Don't forget to update the _preamble_ at top of the markdown file using the existing markdown files as example.
+5. Don't forget to update the _preamble_ at top of the markdown file using the existing markdown files as reference.

 ```toml
 +++